ReggX/pydirectinput/README.md

 # 0.25 seconds pause
 # B up

+# Simulate pressing the Alt-Tab hotkey combination.
 try:
     with pydirectinput.hold('alt', raise_on_failure=True):
+        pydirectinput.press('tab')
+except pydirectinput.PriorInputFailedException:
-      pydirectinput.press('tab') # Simulate pressing the Alt-Tab hotkey combination. except pydirectinput.PriorInputFailedException: print('Prior input failed, so this input was not sent.')
+    print('Prior input failed, so this input was not sent.')

-pydirectinput.hotkey('ctrl', 'v') # Simulate pressing the Ctrl-V hotkey combination.
+# Simulate pressing the Ctrl-V hotkey combination.
+pydirectinput.hotkey('ctrl', 'v')

-pydirectinput.typewrite('Hello world!', interval=0.25) # Simulate typing the string 'Hello world!' with a 0.25 second pause in between each key press.
+# Simulate typing the string 'Hello world!' with a 0.25 second pause in between each key press.
+pydirectinput.typewrite('Hello world!', interval=0.25)

-# By default, pydirectinput have an artifical pause after every action to make input look less robotic.
+# By default, pydirectinput uses an artifical pause
+# after every action to make input look less robotic.
 # You can disable the pause on a per-function basis by passing in _pause=False, e.g
 pydirectinput.moveTo(100, 150, _pause=False)

-# The duration of the automatic pause is determinded by the PAUSE constant, which is 0.01 seconds by default, but can be adjusted to other values if desired.
+# The duration of the automatic pause is determinded by the PAUSE constant,
+# which is 0.01 seconds by default, but can be adjusted to other values if desired.
 pydirectinput.PAUSE = 0.1 # Set the pause to 0.1 seconds.

 # You can also disable the pause globally by setting the PAUSE constant to None.
 pydirectinput.PAUSE = None # Disable the pause entirely.

 # You can also unicode_* variants of the keyboard functions to type unicode characters.
-Support may be limited in some applications.
+# Support may be limited in some applications.
 pydirectinput.unicode_press('👍')

-# On the other hand, if you already know the scancode of the key you want to press, you can use the scancode_* variants of the keyboard functions.
+# On the other hand, if you already know the scancode of the key you want to press,
+# you can use the scancode_* variants of the keyboard functions.
 pydirectinput.scancode_press(0x3B) # Press the F1 key.
 ```